oracle-devrel/cd3-automation-toolkit/docs/manage-network.md

 1. Modify the Excel sheet to update required data in the Tabs - SubnetsVLANs. <br>

 2. Make sure that the RouteRulesinOCI sheet and corresponding terraform is in synch with route rules in OCI console.
-If not, follow the procedure specified in [Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform](#sync-manual-changes-done-in-oci-of-security-rules-route-rules-and-drg-route-rules-with-cd3-excel-sheet-and-terraform) <br>
+If not, follow the procedure specified in <a href="#sync-manual-changes-done-in-oci-of-security-rules-route-rules-and-drg-route-rules-with-cd3-excel-sheet-and-terraform"><u>Sync manual changes done in OCI of Security Rules, Route Rules and DRG Route Rules with CD3 Excel Sheet and Terraform</u></a><br>

 3. Execute _setupOCI_ with _Create Resources_ workflow.